-Caldwell College’s Visceglia Gallery will host “Turning War into Art: Combat Paper at Caldwell College,” an exhibition of prints created by members of Combat Paper NJ, Oct.
+Caldwell University’s Visceglia Gallery will host “Turning War into Art: Combat Paper at Caldwell University,” an exhibition of prints created by members of Combat Paper NJ, Oct.
 31 to Nov.
 30. An artists’ reception for guests, students and faculty will be held 4:30 to 7 p.m.
 Wednesday, Nov.
 6, in the gallery.

 Combat Paper NJ is a program of the Printmaking Center of New Jersey, run by veterans for veterans.
 Dave Keefe, the director of Combat Paper, is a former Marine who served in Iraq and holds a master’s in fine arts in painting from Montclair State; Eli Wright, the coordinator, was an Army medic.
 Veterans—men and women, from World War II through the more recent operations in Somalia, Iraq, Afghanistan and rescue missions in Haiti—have participated in Combat Papers’ programs at its site in Branchburg and at numerous off-site workshops.